-Mount Nebo is a mountain pass at an elevation of 817m (2,680ft) above the sea level, located in Jordan, an Arab kingdom in Western Asia.
+Mount Nebo is a mountain pass at an elevation of 680m (2,230ft) above the sea level, located in the Hashemite Kingdom of Jordan.
 Known locally as Siyagha, Mount Nebo is the highest point in this part of the ancient kingdom of Moab.

-The road to reach the pass is asphalted.
-On the top, there’s a small museum and gift shop.
-Mount Nebo, forms part of a range of mountains running along the western border of Jordan.
-This peak was mentioned in the Bible as the place where Moses was granted a view of the Promised Land that he would never enter.
+The scenic winding road to reach the pass is paved.
+Starting from Madaba, an ancient town in southwest of the capital Amman, the road to the summit is 9.4 km long.
+The peak forms part of a range of mountains running along the western border of Jordan.
+The summit hosts a small museum, a gift shop and the Memorial Church of Moses.
+It was mentioned in the Bible as the place where Moses was granted a view of the Promised Land that he would never enter.